CprimeLearningLabs/terraform-azure-intro/labs/lab-4.4-Multiplicity/lab4.4-multiplicity.md

 Open main.tf to edit.

 In the locals block add a new map called db_fw_rules for the firewall rules.
+The map keys could be the name suffix ("private" and "bastion") and the values could be a sub-map for the start_ip and end_ip values.
 Try your hand at writing the map, then check the solution below (or look in main.tf in the solution folder.)

 <details>